rustembekov/CoolAnimationsSwiftUI/README.md

 </p>

 <h2 align="center" style="font-size: 42px;">
-  <span style="font-family: 'Times New Roman', cursive; font-weight: bold;">You can create cool animations to make part of the circle progress view.</span>
+  <span style="font-family: 'Times New Roman', cursive; font-weight: bold;">You can create cool animations to make part of the circle using Timer.
+Code in the TimerView()</span>
 </h2>